Test fired successfully, BrahMos dazzles at the Andaman and Nicobar archipelago

 BrahMos Aerospace, an India-Russian joint venture, produces the supersonic cruise missile that can be launched from submarines, ships, aircraft, or from land platforms.

-India also carried out successful test firing of a laser guided anti-tank guided missile and nuclear capable hypersonic missile ''Shaurya''.
+India also carried out successful test firing of a laser-guided anti-tank guided missile and nuclear capable hypersonic missile ''Shaurya''.

-The successful test firing of Rudram-1 was seen as a major milestone as it is India''s first indigenously developed anti-radiation weapon.
+The successful test firing of Rudram-1 was seen as a major milestone as it is India's first indigenously developed anti-radiation weapon.

 On September 30, India successfully test-fired a new version of the surface-to-surface version of the BrahMos.